hitenSharm/blog-crud-scalable/readme.md

+## Issues I had:
-get blog by id caching was a bit tricky as when i want to view a blog that means i need to update the view this also means that traditionally speaking, i will need to access the blog regardless of it being in cache.
+Get blog by id caching was a bit tricky as when i want to view a blog that means i need to update the view this also means that traditionally speaking, i will need to access the blog regardless of it being in cache.
 3 possible solutions:
 1. when a key expires in redis regarding blog id I notify the db to update the views.
 This also need a shadowing kind of mechanism as i cant get the value at key after expiry so i set another key